fedor1984/fedor1984/pages/english.md

 ### General information about UTF-32.

-The Unicode standard can also be encoded in UTF-32.
+The Unicode code points can also be encoded in UTF-32.
 This encoding always uses 4 bytes to represent any Unicode character.
 In other words, even the “E” character from the BMP in UTF-32 will look like 00000000 00000000 00000000 01000101.

-As you can see, in this example the first three bytes are “excess”.
-Hence the main disadvantage of the encoding is that the text on the computer disk will take up too much space.
+As you can see in this example, the first three bytes are “excess”.
+Hence the main disadvantage of the encoding is that the text will take up too much disc space.
 This is especially noticeable when working with BMP code points.

 The UTF-32 encoding must also have a BOM at the beginning of the text, and can be either Big Endian or Little Endian.